Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 But I've never really liked the idea.

-You know what happens with with traffic, right?
+You know what happens with traffic, right?

 Why is traffic always bad?

-Well, I mean, part of it's mass immigration, and also part of it is that every time you build more roads, people just move further away.
+And also part of it is that every time you build more roads, people just move further away.

-Or, oh wow, traffic is light.
+Or, oh, wow, traffic is light.

 I guess I'll switch from bus to car.